syncfusion-content/angular-docs/angular/Slider/Getting-Started.md

 ---
-title: Getting Started with Angular Slider | Syncfusion
+title: Getting Started with Angular Slider Control | Syncfusion
 description: Learn here about getting started with Angular Slider in Syncfusion Essential Angular Slider Control, its elements, and more.
 platform: Angular
 control: Slider